An Empirical Study on Challenges for LLM Application Developers: Introduction

-\textbf{Result.} To illustrate the difficulty level of the challenges faced by LLM developers, we analyze the number of replies to LLM development-related questions.
-The results show that 54\% of these questions have fewer than three replies, suggesting that they are typically challenging to address.
-This finding prompts us to further investigate the underlying challenges of these development questions.
+To comprehensively illustrate the difficulty level of the challenges faced by LLM developers, we analyze the number of replies to LLM development-related questions, the proportion of posts with an accepted answer, and the average time required to receive the first reply.
+The results show that 54\% of the questions receive fewer than three replies, only 8.98\% of posts have an accepted answer, and it takes an average of at least 147 hours (about six days) to receive the first reply.
+These findings indicate that questions faced by LLM developers are often difficult to resolve.

 \textbf{RQ3: What specific challenges for LLM developers?}